-So, in the Amazon vs. Shopify debate, who comes out on top?
+So, in the Amazon FBA vs. Shopify debate, who comes out on top?
 In our opinion, we think Amazon is the superior eCommerce platform for sellers due to several factors.

 In this post, we’re going to go over these factors and compare the features as well as the pros and cons of both platforms to maximize your chances of success!